DemonPandaz2763/Snake-NEAT/README.md

  - 1: Play Snake (manual mode)
  - 2: Watch AI train over time
  - 3: Train AI Fast (much much much quicker)
- - 4: Watch Best AI (added for the faster trained AI)

  ## Note

- This is a first draft of the program.
 I have no idea if it actually completes the game or not, though that is my goal.
-As of now the code is very bugging and very messy.
-I'm working on that :)
+Im not an expert by any means, so keep that in mind while using this. :)